Dimensional reduction for sampled priors and application to photometric redshift distributions: Application

 where the left side is the cumulative distribution function of the unit normal, and the right-hand side is the CDF of the $u_i$ values obtained from the input samples.
 The functions $f_i$ are bijective and can be stored as a splined lookup table.
 Now, the cosmological Markov Chain is told that there are 3 parameters in $\widetilde{\vecu}$ that have a unit-normal prior $p(\widetilde{\vecu}).$ This vector defines the redshift distribution via a 2-step process:

-The orange violins in Figure~\ref{fig:violins} show the distributions of the $n(z)$ values that are generated by drawing $\widetilde{\vecu}$ values from a unit Gaussian.
-It is clear now that projecting away the unobservable fluctuations in $n(z)$ has substantially reduced the variance of the function at any \emph{individual} $z$ value, but the \emph{collective} $n(z)$ behavior still retains the same observable influence on the summary statistics $\vecc$.
-To check whether we have achieved our goal of leaving the observable consequences of the $n(z)$ variation unchanged, we calculate the distribution of
+The blue violins in Figure~\ref{fig:violins} show the distributions of the $n(z)$ values that are generated by drawing $\widetilde{\vecu}$ values from a unit Gaussian.
+The means of the two distributions (centers of the violins) are, by construction, identical.
+The blue, compression-derived distributions are shorter (narrower distributions) than the orange input distributions, which is a result of projecting away modes of \vecn\ that have no measurable influence on the observable \vecc\ values.
+Removing modes reduces the variance of $n(z)$ at any particular $z$, by varying degrees at different values of $z.$ The compression scheme acts as noise reduction on the $n(z)$ estimates, where ``noise'' means a fluctuation that does not detectably impact measurable quantities.
+Projecting away the unobservable fluctuations in $n(z)$ has substantially reduced the variance of the function at any \emph{individual} $z$ value, but the \emph{collective} $n(z)$ behavior still retains the same observable influence on the summary statistics $\vecc$.